reinterpretcat/demo/README.md

 <h2>Description</h2>

 <p>This repository contains demo application which is built using debug version of ActionStreetMap framework (ASM) for Unity Editor platform (with UNITY_EDITOR and DEBUG compilation symbols).
 For other platforms, you need different binaries which are not committed yet.
-ASM is an engine for building real city environment dynamically using OSM data.
+In short, ASM is an engine for building real city environment dynamically using OSM data.
 It includes:</p>
 <ul>
 <li>rendering of different models (e.g. buildings, roads, parks, rivers, POI, etc.) using OSM data for given location on the fly by terrain tiling approach.</li>
 <li>easy customization of rendered models using mapcss file.</li>